How to Advertise Your Maryland Rental Property Successfully

 $1,500 1-BR 1BTH Apartment in Baltimore with stunning views.

 - Tell a story.
-Beyond the rent price, this is where you, as the landlord, will need to give a summary of the description of the property.
+Beyond the rent price and location, this is where you, as the landlord, will need to give a summary of the description of the property.
 It allows a prospective tenant to visualize themselves living in your property.

 If your property has unique features or amenities, this is the section where you should highlight them.
 You’ll also have an opportunity here in the listing to tell prospects about what the neighborhood is like and any possible renovations you may have planned.

 Also, don’t forget to talk about some rent policies you may have in place as the landlord.
 A good example is the pet policy.
 If you have a “no pets” policy, then stating it in the listing can help you avoid agreeing to rent to the wrong tenants.
-If you allow pets, you may also want to let prospects know of any restrictions you may have regarding the weight, breed and number of pets allowed.
+If you allow pets, you may also want to let prospects know of any restrictions you may have regarding the weight, breed and number of pets allowed when you market.

 3. Begin the Distribution Process